Twitter's goal in IPO: to avoid becoming Facebook

 Goldman quietly began working with Twitter in May, helping the company to draft its S-1 registration statement and submit it confidentially to regulators.
 News in late August that the company's IPO was already underway caught most other investment banks by surprise.

-There was no formal pitch process to fill out the rest of the syndicate for the deal code-named Blue Jay, in honor of the company's bird logo, bankers said.
-Other banks - Morgan Stanley, JPMorgan (JPM.N), Bank of America (BAC.N) and Deutsche Bank (DBKGn.DE) - were approached by the company and told that they needed a credit commitment if they wanted to be part of the deal.
+There was no formal pitch process to fill out the rest of the syndicate, bankers said, as other banks - Morgan Stanley, JPMorgan (JPM.N), Bank of America (BAC.N) and Deutsche Bank (DBKGn.DE) - were approached by the company and told that they needed a credit commitment if they wanted to be part of the deal.

-As the company worked on the IPO with underwriters, it delved into areas, including how its shares should be allocated among the underwriters, and whether overpricing or underpricing a deal would hurt its brand.
+The company delved into areas many companies rarely consider, including how its shares should be allocated among the underwriters, and whether overpricing or underpricing a deal would hurt its brand.

 Noto and his team were loath to take any risks that would jeopardize the deal such as putting too many shares in the hands of retail investors that would flip the stock on the first day of trading.

-In the end, half of the 70 million shares that Twitter sold during the IPO ended up in the hands of ten long-term holders, including BlackRock< BLK.N>, T. Rowe Price, Fidelity, Waddell & Reed and Jennison Associates, one source said.
+In the end, Noto got his wish as half of the 70 million shares that Twitter sold during the IPO ended up in the hands of large long-term holders.

-Fidelity, T. Rowe Price, Wadell & Reed and Jennison declined to comment.
-BlackRock could not be reached for comment.

-Demand for the IPO far outstripped the supply of shares - investors put in orders for 30 times as many shares as the company sold, investors said.

-The top three underwriters - Goldman, Morgan Stanley and JPMorgan - initially disagreed about where to price the deal, the sources said.

-The company ultimately decided to price its IPO at $26 a share, even though underwriters thought about pricing it as high as $28.
-Twitter thought that it made sense to leave room for shares to jump on the first day, which they did, rising 73 percent.
-Had the company priced its shares at higher levels, it could have raised more than $1 billion extra.
+Twitter decided to price its IPO at $26, a relatively conservative figure as underwriters were weighing pricing the deal at as high as $28, according to investors.
+But underwriters decided that it made sense to price the deal at a lower point and leave room for a larger first day pop rather than follow in Facebook's footsteps even if it meant leaving more than $1 billion on the table.

-Facebook, which priced its IPO at $38 a share, saw underwriters battle to keep its shares from dipping below the IPO price on the first day of trading.
-The shares continued to drop, falling as low as $17.55 in the months following the company's public debut.
+Facebook, which priced its deal at $38, saw underwriters battle to keep its shares from dipping below the IPO price on the first day of trading.
+The shares continued to drop to fall as low as $17.55 in the months following the company's public debut.
 It took over a year for the stock to recover.
-(Reporting by Olivia Oran in New York; Additional reporting by Sarah McBride and Alexei Oreskovic in San Francisco; Editing by Tim Dobbyn)